 The significant environmental liabilities associated with the decommissioning and abandonment of pipelines are not considered here.
 However, it is important to note that the management of pipelines beyond their useful economic life has important challenges and its own separate set of regulations.

 Onshore pipelines have functionally similar roles to road and rail transportation – i.e. the bulk movement of natural gas, petroleum liquids and less frequently other chemicals over long distances.
 Compared to road and rail, pipelines are widely regarded as the safest mode of transport of hazardous fluids over long distances between facilities.
 However, pipeline management is complicated by the typical absence of secondary containment, with bunding, surface water traps and other measures usually only constructed at key points along the pipeline – such as valve chambers and pump stations.
-If LOC events occur the pipeline product may therefore contaminate the immediate pipeline vicinity.
-Depending on specific factors such as topography and location of isolating valves, the volume of product released into the environment can be significant.

 To download our resources, you must become a registered site user.
 After you register, you will receive an email with a login username and password.